bulwinkel/scrcpy-connect/README.md

 # Scrcpy Connect
-Intellij Plugin for starting scrcpy without leaving your IDE.
+Intellij Plugin for starting [scrcpy](https://github.com/Genymobile/scrcpy) without leaving your IDE.

+## Note
+This is an unofficial plugin.

 ## Status
 Under development.